 Standards not yet adopted

 The Revenue ASUs provide an accounting standard for a single comprehensive model for use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
-The accounting standard is effective for interim and annual periods beginning after December 15, 2017, with an option to early adopt for interim and annual periods beginning after December 15, 2016.
+The accounting standard is effective for public emerging growth companies ("EGC"), like Pieris, for interim and annual periods beginning after December 15, 2018, with an option to early adopt for interim and annual periods beginning after December 15, 2017.
 The guidance permits two methods of adoption: retrospectively to each prior reporting period presented (the full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).
-We currently anticipate adoption of the new standard effective January 1, 2018 under the modified retrospective method.
-The Company is in the process of determining the impact of the Revenue Recognition ASUs on its financial statements.
+The Company is in the process of determining the date and method of adoption and the impact of the Revenue Recognition ASUs on its financial statements.

 Pieris has considered other recent accounting pronouncements and concluded that they are either not applicable to the business, or that the effect is not expected to be material to the unaudited condensed consolidated financial statements as a result of future adoption.

 The entire disclosure for all significant accounting policies of the reporting entity.